Industrial Production and Capacity Utilization - G.17

 Industrial Production Explanatory Notes

 Coverage.
-The industrial production (IP) index measures the real output of all manufacturing, mining, and electric and gas utility establishments located in the United States, regardless of their ownership, but not those located in U.S. territories; the reference period for the index is 2007.
-Manufacturing consists of those industries included in the North American Industry Classification System, or NAICS, definition of manufacturing plus those industries-logging and newspaper, periodical, book and directory publishing-that have traditionally been considered to be manufacturing and included in the industrial sector.
-For the period since 1997, the total IP index has been constructed from 312 individual series based on the 2007 North American Industrial Classification System (NAICS) codes.
+The industrial production (IP) index measures the real output of all manufacturing, mining, and electric and gas utility establishments located in the United States, regardless of their ownership, but not those located in U.S. territories; the reference period for the index is 2012.
+Manufacturing consists of those industries included in the North American Industry Classification System (NAICS) definition of manufacturing plus those industries—newspaper, periodical, book, and directory publishing plus logging—that have traditionally been considered to be manufacturing.
+For the period since 2012, the total IP index has been constructed from 299 individual series based on the 2012 NAICS codes.
 These individual series are classified in two ways: (1) market groups, and (2) industry groups.
 Market groups consist of products and materials.
 Total products are the aggregate of final products, such as consumer goods and equipment, and nonindustrial supplies (which are inputs to nonindustrial sectors).
 Materials are inputs in the manufacture of products.
-Major industry groups include three-digit NAICS industries and aggregates of these industries-for example, durable and nondurable manufacturing, mining, and utilities.
-A complete description of the market and industry structures, including details regarding series classification, relative importance weights, and data sources, is available on the Board's web site Board's web site
+Major industry groups include three-digit NAICS industries and aggregates of these industries—for example, durable and nondurable manufacturing, mining, and utilities.
+A complete description of the market and industry structures, including details regarding series classification, relative importance weights, and data sources, is available.

-Source data.
-On a monthly basis, the individual indexes of industrial production are constructed from two main types of source data: (1) output measured in physical units and (2) data on inputs to the production process, from which output is inferred.
-Data on physical products, such as tons of steel or barrels of oil, are typically obtained from private trade associations and from government agencies; data of this type are used to estimate monthly IP wherever possible and appropriate.
-Production indexes for a few industries are derived by dividing estimated nominal output (calculated using unit production or sales and unit values) by a corresponding Fisher price index; the most notable of these fall within the high-technology grouping and include computers, communications equipment, and semiconductors.
-When suitable data on physical product are not available, estimates of output are based on production-worker hours by industry.
+Source Data.
+On a monthly basis, the individual indexes of industrial production are constructed from two main types of source data: (1) output measured in physical units, and (2) data on inputs to the production process, from which output is inferred.
+Data on physical products, such as tons of steel or barrels of oil, are obtained from private trade associations and from government agencies; data of this type are used to estimate monthly IP wherever possible and appropriate.
+Production indexes for a few industries are derived by dividing estimated nominal output (calculated using unit production and unit values or sales) by a corresponding Fisher price index; the most notable of these fall within the high-technology grouping and include computers, communications equipment, and semiconductors.
+When suitable direct measures of product are not available, estimates of output are based on production-worker hours by industry.
 Data on hours worked by production workers are collected in the monthly establishment survey conducted by the Bureau of Labor Statistics.
 The factors used to convert inputs into estimates of production are based on historical relationships between the inputs and the comprehensive annual data used to benchmark the IP indexes; these factors also may be influenced by technological or cyclical developments.
 The annual data used in benchmarking the individual IP indexes are constructed from a variety of source data, such as the quinquennial Censuses of Manufactures and Mineral Industries and the Annual Survey of Manufactures, prepared by the Bureau of the Census; the Minerals Yearbook, prepared by the United States Geological Survey of the Department of the Interior; and publications of the Department of Energy.

 Aggregation Methodology and Weights.
 The aggregation method for the IP